DarkTime75/typescript-discord/README.md

 # typescript-discord
-Yet another discord bot template with typescript
+Yet another Discord Bot Template with TypeScript

 # Steps to Follow
 - Rename `.env.example` to `.env` and fill the required details